Lewis County Historical Society and Museum: Geography

+The museum is located within the Burlington Norther Depot in Chehalis, Washington.
+The building is situated at the northwest end of the National Register of Historic Places-listed Chehalis Downtown Historic District at the intersection of West Street and Front Street.
+(Note: The NRHP nomination form lists the address vaguely as, "off U.S. 99/WA 1".)
+Immediately to the west is the city's Pennsylvania Avenue-West Side Historic District, a listed district on the NRHP.

 Operations and ownership

 At the time of the NRHP nomination, the building was considered privately owned by Burlington Northern though in the process of "public acquisition".
 The depot and museum building, as of 2012, is owned by Lewis County and maintenance falls under their jurisdiction; the county does not charge the LCHS rent for use of the facility.

 The Lewis County Historical Society is considered a non-profit organization, with the Lewis County Historical Museum listed as a separate non-profit corporation.
 The combined entity's mandate is a dedication to the preservation and history of Lewis County.
 The society, privately held, and its operations are funded usually by annual memberships, income generated at the museum, or from grants between the Twin Cities of Centralia and Chehalis.
 An endowment fund, funded by a variety of memorial contributions and subscriptions, provides long-term financial reliability.